netpromotion/symfony-up/README.md

   # http_method_override determines whether the _method request parameter is used as the intended HTTP method on POST requests
   http_method_override: true

-  # trusted_hosts are the hosts that application can respond to
-  trusted_hosts: '%trusted_hosts%'

   # assets.version is used to bust the cache on assets
   # assets.version_format specifies a sprintf pattern that will be used with the version option to construct an asset's path